Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 Set your Git email and username by running the following commands in the terminal:

 git config --global user.email <your email address>
-git config --global user.name <your Github/Gitea username>
+git config --global user.name <Your full name>

 ---
 ## 7. Getting Support